The Methodology

 Approach

 The maximum number of consecutive dry days (CDD, days with precipitation < 1 mm) per year is sourced from the IPCC AR6 Interactive Atlas (Santander Meteorology Group) ensemble export of CMIP6 projections under SSP5-8.5: 1995–2014 historical mean for the current epoch, 2081–2100 mean for the 2100 epoch, with 2300 reusing the 2100 raster since no published Atlas projection extends past 2100.
 Scoring is a continuous ramp: ≤ 30 days → 1.0 (no meaningful dry-season constraint); ≥ 180 days → 0 (cliff); linear between.
-The 180-day cliff matches the FAO/UNESCO "Extremely Arid + Arid" boundary in CDD terms — six unbroken dry months at which rainfed agriculture becomes infeasible.
+The 180-day cliff is an internal calibration — roughly six unbroken dry months, the point at which rainfed agriculture becomes infeasible, and broadly the dry-spell length of arid/hyper-arid zones (FAO/UNESCO aridity is itself defined on the Aridity Index and growing-period length, not on consecutive dry days, so this is an approximate correspondence, not an FAO-defined CDD threshold).
 The published ETCCDI annual-max-CDD climatology smooths extreme single-year stretches and caps around 260 days even for Atacama-class deserts, so the 180-day cliff (rather than 200+) is calibrated to the actual data envelope while remaining physically defensible.

 Methodology Source CDD as defined by the WMO Expert Team on Climate Change Detection and Indices (ETCCDI) 27-index suite.